alicescfernandes/isel_final_project/docs/dev_log.md

 - [ ] Django DRF Caching (either Redis or Memcached)
 - [ ] Setup Postgres (Only during using auth)
 - [ ] When deleting an excell, update the active CSV's to a previous version
+- [ ] Add alert when there is still Excel files in processing

 ## 04/13/2025

 - [x] Add Sections - Extract the names from the XSLX file.
 This will require some template changes.
 Make sure that the sections are tagged by ID so users can link then (or bookmark them)
-- [ ] Add alert when there is still Excel files in processing
+- [ ] Move sections into navbar

 ## 04/12/2025